How to Start a Small Business: Checklist

 When you are your own boss, that means you’re also responsible for providing your own insurance and benefits.
 Not only do you need to protect your business, but you also need to keep yourself healthy and happy.

 Commonly, independent business owners carry general liability insurance and errors and omissions insurance—at a minimum.
-Depending on what client you are working with, they may require additional insurances as well.
+Depending on what client you are working with, they may require additional insurance as well.
 When it comes to health insurance, there are many different options for independents.
 Getting added to your partner’s plan might be easiest for some, or you can look into COBRA as a temporary option, or an individual, small business, or group plan for the long term.
 You’ll also want to consider retirement options as you plan for the future, or parental leave if you’re planning on having children.

 9. Decide Where to Work

 Deciding where to work can be one of the more fun parts of starting your business.
 If you have space for a home office, that’s a great low-cost option initially.
-But, there are other options as well such as joining a coworking space, renting an office, hot desking, working from ana hourly space, or getting creative and working from public spaces.
+But, there are other options as well such as joining a coworking space, renting an office, hot desking, working from an hourly space, or getting creative and working from public spaces.

 As you dig into this checklist, you’ll find that there are many other steps to take before you can start your business.
 It’s a lot to take on, but well worth the benefits in the end.
-With MBO Advantage, we can help shoulder some of that burden—assisting in setting up the right business structure and maximizing your revenue.

 Categories